 What’s a KPI?
 It’s a Key Performance Indicator, a measure of your goals, strategy, and how it’s performing.
-KPI’s can be anything that’s important to your HVAC business marketing plan: Growing your email marketing list, get more followers on your social media channels, get more shares, comments and likes on Facebook, or increasing traffic to your website.
+KPI’s can be anything that’s important to your HVAC marketing plan: Growing your email marketing list, getting more followers on your social media channels, getting more shares, comments, and likes on Facebook, or increasing traffic to your website.
 You decide what’s most important and develop the strategy to hit your goals.

 Set realistic expectations for each campaign and track it properly.
 Always remember that every sale has a process.

-For example, you create this amazing flyer with some amazing tip, image, and your phone number.
+For example, you create this amazing flyer with some amazing tips, images, and your phone number.
 The proper KPI for this flyer is phone calls, not appointments.
-All the flyer can possibly do is entice someone to call, after that it’s up to the person on the phone.
+All the flyers can possibly do is entice someone to call, after that it’s up to the person on the phone.